JanosKrizsan/Blank-Pages/README.md

 ## Features

 - Is a single-page web application
-- Hidden admin login, authentication via JWT token
+- Hidden login, authentication, JWT token
-- Admin (site owner) is able to create, edit, post new articles
+- Author(s) are able to create, edit, post new articles
-- Saves relevant information of an article into the database
+- Saves information of an article into the database
-- Articles are saved stored in an XML serialized format, which is deserialized for publication
+- Articles are stored in an XML serialized format, which is deserialized for publication
 - Retrieves articles from related, database-saved file-names from the local host
-- Lazy loading of articles, upon viewing them
+- Lazy loading of article data, upon viewing them

 ### Further Planned Features